andrewtheodore/os201/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-Maintained by : Christopher Samuel
+Maintained by : Andrew Theodore